The Fans Have Spoken: Top Ten Rock and Roll Hall of Fame Snubs

 1. The Moody Blues*

 The Moody Blues scored their first hit with a cover of the soulful “Go Now,” but they’re better known for the proto-prog classic Days of Future Passed.
 They also released a slew of great tracks in the ’70s and ’80s (“Question,” “Ride My See Saw,” “Your Wildest Dreams”).
 So why have they been overlooked?
 Have their symphonic pretensions worked against them?
 Didn’t seem to hurt ELO.
 Hall voters?
 We know you’re out there somewhere.
-This was the most popular suggestion by a landslide.
+This was the most popular suggestion by a landslide. *Note: The Moody Blues will now be inducted into Rock and Roll Hall of Fame in 2018.

 2. Warren Zevon